benpatterson/benpatterson.github.io/content/draft/2022-11-15-how-pain-defines-you.md

 It was important to me to show my children where I went to school.
 It was classic old-man: "See, you kids got it easy.
 You need to understand that.
 No gym or field.
 Old textbooks.
 This parking lot is where we played soccer."

 The boys were curious about it, and mainly quiet.
 I think they understood there was extra meaning loaded here.
 So, before we got back into the car, I knelt down and explained to them that aside from my brother I never had any friends, was spit on, sworn at, pantsed, had rocks thrown at me, and so on.
-I was always the last pick on the basketball court and they never threw me the ball in football where I was nicknamed "sunshine" because I was a güedo.
+I was always the last pick on the basketball court and they never threw me the ball in football where I was nicknamed "sunshine" because I was a güero.
 But that you take those experiences and draw the value out of them, and try to learn from them and become a better person.
-I told them that racism is bad, and I know firsthand some of the ways it's bad and I probably still had it easy.
-We should strive to be better.
+I told them that racism is bad, and I know firsthand some of the ways it can be bad.
+But I also know: I had the easy version.

 We got back into the car, and pulled out of the lot, turning back towards the East Side.
 This is where I started crying and there was an awkward hush in the car until my father put a hand on my shoulder while his other hand was on the wheel.
 Channeling my geekdom, I said, "This is totally like Star Trek V where Kirk says, 'I need my pain.
 It defines who I am.'"

-Respectfully, my father said, "I think it's not so much the pain, but how you respond to it."
+Gently, my father said, "I think it's not so much the pain, but how you respond to it."

 I think of that every day.
-Thanks for listening.